 Regardless, it was a nice to have a close friend join me and see it become very natural for them.
 There was no awkwardness about being naked together, it was just another day at the beach.

-I recently had a week of vacation and not currently looking to spend a lot of money, I planned out a rather wonderful Staycation / Nakati...
+I recently had a weeks vacation and not currently looking to spend a lot of money at the moment, I planned out a rather wonderful Staycatio...

 It ’ s that time of year again when naturists/nudists go into a bit of hibernation of sorts.
 I have blogged previously about my experiences...